fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 });
 ```

+The developers at Fusebit built EveryAuth to make API authenticating easy for app developers.
+Are you ready?

 <a class="cta_large" href="https://github.com/fusebit/everyauth-express#getting-started">Get Started with EveryAuth on GitHub</a>

-Need more on the developer benefits of EveryAuth?
+Need more benefits of EveryAuth?
 Continue on reading.

 ## Why Should You Try EveryAuth?